John Wallace (basketball): Senior year (1995–96)

 Syracuse's Elite 8 opponent was a Kansas Jayhawks team led by freshman forward Paul Pierce.
 Syracuse would win the game by a score of 60–57 to advance to the school's first Final Four since 1987.
-In the National Semifinal against Mississippi State, a roster that included future NBA players Eric Dampier and Dontae Jones, Wallace led all scorers with 21 in a 77–69 Syracuse win.
-In the Final, Syracuse faced off against a Rick Pitino-coached Kentucky team that was ranked either first or second throughout the season, and boasted a roster that would produce five NBA first-round picks in Antoine Walker, Walter McCarty, Ron Mercer, Tony Delk and Derek Anderson.
-In the game, Wallace led all scorers with 29 points, and added 10 rebounds and a block, but the Orange would fall by a score of 76–67.
-Despite the loss, Wallace's legacy was sealed as an all-time Syracuse great, finishing his career as the program's third leading scorer behind only Derrick Coleman and Lawrence Moten.
+In the semifinal against Mississippi State, a roster that included future NBA players Erick Dampier and Dontae' Jones, Wallace led all scorers with 21 in a 77–69 Syracuse win.
+In the Final, Syracuse faced off against a Rick Pitino-coached Kentucky team that was ranked either first or second throughout the season, and boasted a roster that would produce five NBA first-round picks.
+Wallace led all scorers with 29 points, and added 10 rebounds and a block, but the Orange would fall by a score of 76–67.
+Despite the loss, Wallace finished his career as the program's third leading scorer behind only Derrick Coleman and Lawrence Moten.

 On February 29, 2020, Wallace had his number 44 retired into the rafters at the Carrier Dome, making him the last Syracuse basketball player to ever wear the "Magic 44."